 This is where it all comes to an end in ‘The Hobbit’ film trilogy!

 ‘The Hobbit: The Battle of the Five Armies’ is the third and final instalment of this exciting film trilogy set in Middle-Earth.
 After seeing ‘The Hobbit: An Unexpected Journey’ and ‘The Hobbit: The Desolation of Smaug’ at the cinemas, I was looking forward to seeing how this film trilogy would conclude.

 I saw this film twice at the cinema like I did with the first two ‘Hobbit’ movies.
 The first time was with my best mate from school Stephen before Christmas 2014.
 The second was with my parents on New Year’s Eve in 2014.
 It was a thrill to see this film at the cinema.
 I enjoyed ‘The Hobbit’ trilogy very much!

 This is the story so far!
 Bilbo Baggins joined the Company of Thorin and Gandalf to reclaim the Dwarf kingdom of Erebor from Smaug the Dragon.
 Facing many dangers, they soon arrived at Erebor to confront the dragon.
 The mission turned sour when Smaug flew out of Erebor to attack Lake-Town…

 The movie’s title refers to the battle fought at the gates of Erebor, the Dwarf kingdom and near the Lonely Mountain.
 The five armies featured in the movie consist of the dwarves; the elves and the men of Lake-Town fighting against the two orc armies attacking from the Misty Mountains and Gundabad.

 ‘The Hobbit: The Battle of the Five Armies’ was released on DVD and Blu-ray in 2015.
 I first purchased the 5-disc extended edition of the film on DVD.
 This had new extra footage and 9 hours of special features.
-My family and I have this film in ‘The Hobbit’/’The Lord of the Rings’ Blu-ray box set.
+My parents and I currently have the film as part of ‘The Hobbit’/’The Lord of the Rings’ 30-disc set on Blu-ray.